 Respond to acute crisis fueled by ongoing conflict.
 Provide life-saving humanitarian assistance that improves food security and livelihoods for the long-term.
 Support education, social services and protection for the most vulnerable.

 Political and ethnic tensions erupted into violent conflict in the capital of Juba in December 2013, quickly spreading throughout the states and plunging the country into a massive humanitarian crisis.
-More than 1.6 million people are internally displaced and another 630,000 have fled to neighboring countries.
+Almost 1.7 million people are internally displaced and over 720,000 have fled to neighboring countries.

 The recent conflict has greatly exacerbated political, economic and humanitarian issues that have been unresolved since nationhood was achieved in 2011.